shchan13/shchan13.github.io/_publications/ChanSoCS25.md

 <div id="bibtex-ChanSoCS23" style="display:none">
 <pre>@inproceedings{ChanSoCS25,
-  author    = {Shao-Hung Chan and Thomy Phan and Jiaoyang Li and Sven Koenig}, title     = {New Mechanisms in Flex Distribution for Bounded-Suboptimal Multi-Agent Path Finding}, booktitle = {Proceedings of the International Symposium on Combinatorial Search (SoCS)}, pages     = {47--55}, year      = {2025}
+  author    = {Shao-Hung Chan and Thomy Phan and Jiaoyang Li and Sven Koenig}, title     = {New Mechanisms in Flex Distribution for Bounded Suboptimal Multi-Agent Path Finding}, booktitle = {Proceedings of the International Symposium on Combinatorial Search (SoCS)}, pages     = {47--55}, year      = {2025}